GNUstep: History

 GNUstep began when Paul Kunz and others at Stanford Linear Accelerator Center wanted to port HippoDraw from NeXTSTEP to another platform.
 Instead of rewriting HippoDraw from scratch and reusing only the application design, they decided to rewrite the NeXTSTEP object layer on which the application depended.
 This was the first version of libobjcX.
 It enabled them to port HippoDraw to Unix systems running the X Window System without changing a single line of their application source.
 After the OpenStep specification was released to the public in 1994, they decided to write a new objcX which would adhere to the new APIs.
 The software would become known as "GNUstep".

 Software architecture

-Rendering
+The Foundation Kit provides basic classes such as wrapper classes and data structure classes.
+The Application Kit provides classes oriented around graphical user interface capabilities.
 GNUstep contains a set of graphical control elements written in the Objective-C programming language.

 The graphical user interface (GUI) of GNUMail is composed of graphics control elements.
 GNUMail has to interact with the windowing system, e.g. X11 or Wayland, and its graphical user interface has to be rendered.
 GNUstep's backend provides a small set of functions used by the user interface library to interface to the actual windowing system.
 It also has a rendering engine which emulates common Postscript functions.
 The package gnustep-back provides the following backends: